-Four scenarios were investigated, including a reference scenario based on the field measurements analysis; this reference scenario is referred to as "historical data".
+Four scenarios were investigated, including a reference scenario based on the field measurements analysis; this reference scenario is referred to as historical data.
 In the historical data, field measurements during the investigated period were analysed.
 This scenario represents the actual system performance.
 The other three scenarios were modelled in EES.

 In Scenario 1, no heat recovery was used, and all heat was rejected to the water-cooled condensers/gas coolers.
 The refrigeration system operated in floating condensing mode, keeping the head pressures as low as possible to minimise electricity consumption.
 The head pressure determines the condensing temperature, which was modelled with an assumed 7 K approach temperature difference in the condenser.
+The heat recovery system in Fig. 1 was assumed not to be installed.
+The idea of this scenario was to compare the other scenarios with a solution completely without heat recovery.